Harvard China Faculty Grant Program

 Partnerships: Teaching and Research Across the Pacific

-Since 2007, the Harvard China Faculty Grant Program has awarded over $3 million in grants to 45 faculty from across the University.
+Since 2007, the Harvard China Fund has awarded faculty grants totaling close to $3.7 million to 57 recipients from across the University.
 A sampling of funded projects includes:

-archaeology • cataloguing of local histories • civil society/nonprofit organizations • crisis management research/training • disability law and rights • economic growth/air pollution control • health systems reform • humanities education • insurance access • landscape and ecological urbanism • medical training • mental health stigma • moral and civic engagement • seismic hazard assessment • social injustice • village development • water purification • conference on next wave of Chinese urbanization
+archaeology • cataloguing of local histories • civil society/nonprofit organizations • crisis management research/training • disability law and rights • economic growth/air pollution control • health systems reform • humanities education • insurance access • landscape and ecological urbanism • medical training • mental health stigma • moral and civic engagement • seismic hazard assessment • social injustice • village development • water purification • urbanization • philanthropy • paleontology

 Every school at Harvard has multiple projects and academic partners in China.
 Please visit Past Awards for more details.

 The Harvard China Fund is soliciting proposals from Harvard faculty to fund research assistants and other academic needs due to disruptions caused by the COVID-19 pandemic.
 Preference will be given to faculty whose primary academic domains are related to China Studies.
 The selection process will highly prioritize non-tenured faculty.
 Please submit completed applications to firstname.lastname@example.org.

 Application Deadline: Rolling through May 28, 2021

 The maximum award to hire each research assistant is 5,000 USD for up to 6 months.
 Faculty applying to hire an RA must have someone in mind whom they would like to hire.